 Fine, I will be flexible on that, but generally, I try and work the models to between three and seven chunks.

 Draft Your Visual Model

 If it’s a linear process, a step by step chronological order like we’re talking about with an Educate Model usually, most of the time an Educate Model is linear.
-The order does mashup.
-It’s going be something that goes generally from maybe left to right, horizontal chronological order of linear shape, or you might have a vertical one rarely, but sometimes people do choose those.
+The order does matter.
+It’s going be something that generally goes from maybe left to right, horizontal chronological order of linear shape, or you might have a vertical one rarely, but sometimes people do choose those.

-You’re going to pick a shape and you’re going to draught it, and you’re going to draw it.
+You’re going to pick a shape, and you’re going to draft it, and you’re going to draw it.